 Church of the Redeemer.
-Typically two to three day of free emergency food are offered for low-income people.
+Typically two to three days of free emergency food is offered for low-income people.
 An ongoing food assistance program is also available for anyone, regardless of income or background, excluding people who are homeless.
-More limited food and meals is offered for the homeless.
+More limited food and meals are offered for the homeless.
 The food bank center provides those in need with a bag of groceries which usually includes sugar, canned goods, rice, beans, cereal, butter, cookies and juices, flour, and bread.
 Call (626) 960-9587

 St. Frances of Rome Food Bank serves the area of Azusa California.
 They distribute food, and can also refer qualified individuals to government food assistance programs.
 You can apply up to once per month.
 Baby food and diapers may also be provided.
 (626) 969-1829

 Covina Area Emergency Aid – A bag of free groceries that contains canned and packaged goods may be offered for Covina California area families and individuals from the food bank on site.
 Call (626) 858-5515.
 Note you can only get help at most twice per year.